Hikaru Sulu: Other media

 The Lost Era novel The Sundered depicts a USS Excelsior mission under Sulu's command.

 The novel Forged in Fire depicts an earlier USS Excelsior mission prior to Sulu's assuming command of the ship.

 The novelization of Star Trek IV: The Voyage Home includes an encounter in 1986 San Francisco intended to be included in the final film but ultimately cut between Sulu and a young Japanese-American boy who asks, "What are you doing here, Uncle Hikaru?"
 After conversing with the boy and learning his name, Sulu realizes that the boy is his great-great-grandfather.
 In another part of the novel as he borrows a helicopter to deliver the whale tank materials, it is revealed that Sulu is part Filipino, as he converses about the Philippine People Power Revolution which had just occurred earlier in 1986.

 Simon & Schuster Audioworks released three non-canon Captain Sulu Adventures, featuring voice acting by Takei and various others, in the mid-1990s: Transformations, Cacophany, and Envoy.

 The reference book Federation: The First 150 Years, by David A. Goodman, contains an audio introduction by Admiral Hikaru Sulu, indicating that at some point Sulu is promoted to admiral, although this is non-canonical.

 In the William Shatner Star Trek novels, it is revealed that Sulu is elected to an unprecedented three terms as President of the United Federation of Planets.

 In the TV show Scrubs, Turk wants to be married by a priest who looks like Sulu.
 The priest is actually played by Takei.

 Takei reprised the role of Captain Sulu in the PC game Starfleet Command 2, released in December 2000.
 The introduction video features Takei, as Captain Sulu on board the USS Excelsior, describing the outbreak of an interstellar war between several galactic powers as part of his Captain's Log.
 Later updates to the game also included several bonus voice-scripted missions, that again featured Takei as Sulu.

 In scientific illustrator Jenny Parks' 2017 book Star Trek Cats, Sulu is depicted as a Japanese Bobtail.

 Reception

 Robert Justman, co-producer of the original Star Trek series, noted that Takei had previously played bad guys, but through Star Trek had become one of the first Asian actors to portray an Asian character in a positive light.
 Justman described him as "the antithesis of the so-called expressionless-unemotional-inscrutable Asian."

-In 2017, Screen Rant ranked Hikaru Sulu the 15th-most attractive person in the Star Trek universe.

-In 2018, CBR ranked Sulu the 17th-best Starfleet character of Star Trek.
-In 2018, TheWrap placed Sulu as 19th out 39 in a ranking of main cast characters of the Star Trek franchise prior to Star Trek: Discovery.
-In 2016, Sulu was ranked as the 18th most important character of Starfleet within the Star Trek science fiction universe by Wired magazine.

-In 2019, Hikaru Sulu was ranked the 9th-sexiest Star Trek character by Syfy, in between Hugh Culber (10th) and Jean-Luc Picard (8th).